3-Quinuclidinyl benzilate: Use and alleged use

-"The reporting we have seen from media sources regarding alleged chemical weapons incidents in Syria has not been consistent with what we believe to be true about the Syrian chemical weapons program".
+The reporting we have seen from media sources regarding alleged chemical weapons incidents in Syria has not been consistent with what we believe to be true about the Syrian chemical weapons program.

 Legality

-BZ is listed as a Schedule 2 compound by the OPCW (Szinicz, 2005).
+BZ is listed as a Schedule 2 compound by the Organisation for the Prohibition of Chemical Weapons.
+It sees occasional use in biomedical research, for example to induce Alzheimer's-like symptoms in mice.